Skip to Main Content

 - If you use referencing software, you still need to check the accuracy of your referencing and we recommend that you use multiple methods to store your references.
 For example, many library databases provide the option to select and email results, or save them to a file.

-- It is a free online tool, available both on and off-campus for storing, and organising up to 50,000 of your references (and 2GB of attachments) in the 'Basic' version, and an unlimited number of references and attachments in the full version.
+- It is a free online tool, available both on and off-campus.
+Potentially, it enables you to store an unlimited number of references and attachments (please refer to the guide for more details).

-- The version that is available via Web of Science includes various referencing styles that are specific to University of Bath, for example, Harvard (Bath).
+- You can use it to import citations and references in various referencing styles that are specific to University of Bath, for example, Harvard (Bath).

 - Should you wish to, you can transfer references between EndNote Desktop and EndNote Online.

-The EndNote Desktop support page contains information and help for users of the the desktop version of EndNote.
+The EndNote Desktop guide contains information for users of the the desktop version of EndNote.
 EndNote Desktop is generally more suitable than EndNote Online for research postgraduates and staff.
-It is an advanced piece of software that offers greater functionality and storage capacity but it takes longer to master.
+You need to use this version if you need to merge references from multiple documents.
+EndNote Desktop is an advanced piece of software that offers greater functionality than EndNote Online but it takes longer to master.

 Two options for accessing EndNote Desktop